-- Reaching out to IP holders to ensure accelerated access to LA technologies in LMICs
+Know more about MPP’s activities to foster access to LA technologies in LMICs

 The three Unitaid investments where MPP will play a key role are:

-- LONGEVITY project led by University of Liverpool, which will develop long-acting formulations of drugs for malaria and TB prevention, and a cure for hepatitis C. A licence for the outcome of this project was signed with Tandem Nano Ltd. in September 2021.
+- LONGEVITY project led by University of Liverpool, which is developing long-acting injectable formulations of drugs for malaria and TB prevention, and a cure for hepatitis C. A licence for the outcome of this project was signed with Tandem Nano Ltd. in September 2021.

-- GLAD project led by the University of Washington, that will transform combination HIV pill regimens that contain the drug dolutegravir into an injectable that has a lasting effect of one to three months.
+- GLAD project led by the University of Washington, that aims to transform HIV treatment oral combination regimens based on dolutegravir into an injectable that has a lasting effect of one to three months.
 A licence for the outcome of this project was signed with the University of Washington in December 2021.

 - IMPACT project led by MedinCell, which will develop a malaria prevention vector control tool that could be delivered sub-cutaneously for three months to adults in high-risk areas.